 Also, always make sure to check the date of manufacture and expiry (best before date) of any food products that you buy and never purchase if the seal seems broken.

 Now, we are sure that you know the key to sustaining freshness and the keeping quality of our Milky Mist products after purchase.
 By maintaining proper conditions of storage, you can enjoy the goodness from the diverse range of dairy products we have to offer.
-From milk to paneer, cheese, flavored yogurts, cream, khova, and desserts like Shrikhand and Mishti Doi, now you can benefit from our products without worrying about summers and spoilage!
+From milk to paneer, cheese, flavoured yogurts, cream, khova and desserts like Shrikhand and Mishti Doi, now you can benefit from our products without worrying about summers and spoilage!

 Let's beat the heat with Milky Mist!